carlosbeltran/AI-Thermometer/FAQ.md

 ## Did OpenPose work out of the box on the thermal images?

 Well, not really.
-We had to tweak a little the images and still OpenPose is not performing as well as in RGB images.
-Most probably, for exploiting all the potential of OpenPose, it will be necessary to fine-tune.
-May be the guys from CMU are interested in updating their Panoptic Studio with thermal cameras?
+We had to pre-process images in a way OpenPose could provide an output.

 ## Any measure of how accurate the resulting temperatures are?